-How to Avoid Scams with these 24 Cryptocurrency Red Flags
+Avoid Cryptocurrency Scams with these 24 Red Flags (Updated 2019)

-This article is part of an ongoing series we are providing to help you improve your portfolio and decrease your risk.
-By the end of this article you should have a few new tools at your disposal to help you make better investment decisions.
-Previously we’ve focused on:
+This article is part of an ongoing series we’re providing to help you improve your portfolio and decrease your risk.
+By the end of this article you should have a few new tools at your disposal to help you make better portfolio management decisions.
+In other articles we’ve focused on:

-We encourage the innovative investor to read these guides as well to get a fuller picture of how to make the most of the opportunities in crypto.
+We encourage the innovative crypto user to read these guides as well to get a fuller picture of how to make the most of the opportunities in cryptocurrency.

 The cryptocurrency market has become a hotbed for get-rich-quick schemes.
-Thousands of coins have flooded the market and at times, it can be overwhelming to determine the validity of these investments.
-In order to ease the evaluation process, this article will focus on red flags that can help quickly highlight risky investments.
-These are not necessarily indicators that a coin is a scam, but they provide uncertainty which could mean a volatile future that may end in loss of investment.
+Thousands of coins have flooded the market and at times, it can be overwhelming to determine the validity of these assets.
+In order to ease the evaluation process, this article will focus on red flags that can help quickly highlight risky assets.
+These are not necessarily indicators that a coin is a scam, but they provide uncertainty which could mean a volatile future that may end in loss of funds.

 There are several common occurrences I have noted that are continuing to plague the cryptocurrency community.
 They are glaringly obvious and extremely easy to avoid.